mnms/docs/docs/command-line-interface.md

 - ErrorCode 11

-Redis-server(master) process with same port is already running.
+Redis-server(master) process with the same port is already running.
 To resolve this error, use `cluster stop` or `kill {pid of the process}`.

 ``` bash
 $ cluster start